zwang695/alexa-skills-list/skills/B01DJ7Z29Y/README.md

 Exchange Rate Service provides the latest, up to the minute, currency exchange rates.

 Users can change the default base rate, if required.
 Help is provided, that describes the available commands.
-The first version of the skill will present a list of 5 popular exchange rates.
+The 2nd version of the skill will present a paginated list of 5 popular exchange rates.

 eg .
 1.00 USD = [ 1.31 AUD, 1.30 CAD, 0.97 CHF, 0.69 GBP, 66.28 INR ]